MajdAlbaho/Discussion_Board/README.md

 # Discussion_Board
-Sample web application for handling discussions between customers.
-Built using Django, Bootstrap 4 and postgresql
+Sample web application for handling discussions between customers. <br /> Built using Django, Bootstrap 4 and postgresql
+<br /> You have to install Postgresql before you start
+<br /> Configure your database connection in <b>discussion_board/dicussion_board/settings.py</b>
+<br /> Install require modules and run :)